 Label your tincture.
 To be safe, always label your tincture with the herbs used and the date it was made.

 Start slowly.
 Tinctures are incredibly powerful herbal remedies, so you may only need a few drops to see a noticeable benefit.
 When taking a new tincture, start slowly and stop if you notice any allergies, rashes, or gastrointestinal irritation.

 - Two 2-ounce glass dropper bottles

-- Fill the rest of the jar with vodka or rum (do not use rubbing alcohol or non-consumable alcohol unless you plan to use this topically.
-Put the lid on.
+- Fill the jar the rest of the way with vodka or rum.
+Do not use rubbing alcohol or non-consumable alcohol unless you plan to use this topically.
+Put the lid on and shake well.

 - Store in a cool, dry place away from direct sunlight for 4 to 6 weeks, shaking every couple of days.

-- After 4-6 weeks, pour the tincture through cheesecloth or strainer.
-Transfer the tincture to a dropper bottle and add your CBD oil.
+- Transfer the tincture to a dropper bottle and add your CBD oil.
+Gently shake to combine.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with over 20 years of experience in practice.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor before using this recipe to determine what’s best for you.87